pereznetworks/TD-Project9/project9-gallery-app/README.md

                 then the backend server handles app external api calls securely

+                however, react app is still ...

-                however, front-end code in a users browser
+                front-end code running in a users browser

-                will need to access to your backend server routes
+                and will need to access to backend server routes

                     so secure auth and encrypted communicaiton must be setup